Mazda CX-4

-The Mazda CX-4 is a compact crossover SUV that was introduced in April 2016 at the Beijing Motor Show, and is produced and sold exclusively in China by the joint venture FAW Mazda.
+The Mazda CX-4 is a compact crossover SUV produced and sold exclusively in China.
+First introduced at the Beijing Motor Show in April 2016, it was originally manufactured by the joint venture FAW Mazda until 2023, when Changan Mazda acquired 100% of the joint venture.

 Overview

 The design of the Mazda CX-4 production car was previewed by the concept, the Mazda Koeru.
 Positioned above the Mazda CX-3, the CX-4 is more similar to a station wagon in profile, while similar to the CX-5 in size.

 The CX-4 is offered with a choice of two Skyactiv straight-four engines: A 2.0-litre (PE-VPS) and a 2.5-litre (PY-VPS).
-The 2.0-liter Skyactiv-G engine produces 158 hp (117 kW) and the 2.5-liter Skyactiv-G engine produces 192 hp (143 kW).
-The 2.0-liter engine model is only available as a front wheel drive model and offers a choice between a six-speed manual transmission and the Skyactiv-Drive automatic transmission.
-The 2.5-liter engine model offers AWD and comes standard with the six-speed automatic transmission.
+The 2.0-litre Skyactiv-G engine produces 158 hp (117 kW) and the 2.5-litre Skyactiv-G engine produces 192 hp (143 kW).
+The 2.0-litre engine model is only available as a front-wheel-drive model and offers a choice between a six-speed manual transmission and the Skyactiv-Drive automatic transmission.
+The 2.5-litre engine model offers AWD and comes standard with the six-speed automatic transmission.

 2020 facelift

 The 2020 CX-4 facelift was revealed in late 2019.
-The facelift brings along redesigned bumpers and radiator grille, as well as new tail light patterns.
-The powertrain remain the same as the pre-facelift models.
+The facelift included redesigned bumpers and radiator grille, as well as new taillight patterns.
+The powertrain remained unchanged.